 The prednisolone tablets should be taken after breakfast.
 This helps to reduce any risk of indigestion or stomach problems.
-Prednisolone may also keep you awake at night if you take it later in the day, so it is best to take it in the morning.
+It is best to take prednisolone in the morning rather than as separate doses through the day.
+If you take it later in the day, it may keep you awake at night.

 We explain the most common side effects of this treatment here.
 We also include some less common side effects.
 You may get some of the side effects we mention, but you are unlikely to get all of them.

 You may also have some side effects that we have not listed here.
 Always tell your doctor, nurse or pharmacist about any side effects you have.